 Radio / Tuner

-The radios 20 FM / 10 AM Presets are probably more than any user may need, but better than not having enough.
+The radios 20 FM / 10 AM Presets may be more than any user will need – but better than not having enough.

 Reception?
 Finding a strong signal wasn’t any better…or worse…than all the radios I have had over the years.
-Get too far inside the walls of a home or building, and reception is gone.
+Get too far inside the walls of a home or building, and reception disappears.
 Stay near exterior windows or have the radio outside, the reception is fine.
-There is a short (5″) swivel based antenna that tucks neatly away, or can be revealed and adjusted for reception.
+There is a short (5″) swivel based antenna that neatly tucks away, or can be extended and adjusted to find better reception.

-For a portable jobsite and shop radio, the 4.5″ subwoofer is substantial, and does provide ample bass.
+For a portable jobsite and shop radio, the 4.5″ subwoofer is substantial, and provides ample bass.

 4x speakers surround the top portion of the radio housing for 360° sound.